 I read this essay sometime in 2025 and it was influential to me regarding vendoring: https://htmx.org/essays/vendoring/

-I am a big fan of using libraries, but the open source library ecosystem threatened by giant hacks like Shai-Halud (https://www.cisa.gov/news-events/alerts/2025/09/23/widespread-supply-chain-compromise-impacting-npm-ecosystem)
+I am a big fan of using libraries, but the open source library ecosystem is threatened by giant hacks like Shai-Halud (https://www.cisa.gov/news-events/alerts/2025/09/23/widespread-supply-chain-compromise-impacting-npm-ecosystem)

 Telling Claude Code to solve github issues